 To my surprise I slept like a princess baby on a cloud of feathers, thanks to a magical combination of Benadryl and Modest Mouse.
 I woke up here and there, when the flight attendants smashed carts into my elbow and one time while being straddled by an Australian motorcyclist, but these things happen.

 Before I knew it we landed and it’s a good thing I got loads of sleep because escaping that airport is no small task.
 Aside from the usual customs protocol, Sydney has a fun bit where you go and put all your belongings on the floor while a dog comes over and sniffs them.
 Of course, Fido went straight for my bag that was chock full of lovely vegan treats I made for the plane.
 A customs official rifled through my bag and pulled out a banana that I meant to eat about twenty hours earlier.
 My stomach sank, I’d barely gotten over my trauma (let alone black mark on my passport) from the Great Dragon Fruit Episode of 2007.
 I fully expected to be detained for the rest of the afternoon at best, with the Thai prison scene from Bridget Jones running through my mind.
-But this was a banana, not cocaine, and I’m in friendly Australia.
-The officials gave the dog a treat and basically laughed it off.
+Luckily, the officials gave the tattle-tale beagle a treat and basically laughed it off.

 After the customs episode all we needed to do was find the free shuttle provided by our hostel to take us into the city.
 I really hope that at some point I get on Jeopardy and the category for the final question is “Sydney International Airport” which I am now far too familiar with.
 It took us the better part of an hour to find the driver of the shuttle, then he disappeared while we gathered our bags, twenty minutes later and on my seventieth trip around the terminal I found him in McDonald’s glued to some World Cup footage which was fine because I’d already lost an entire day on the flight, so what’s another half hour?